xster/flutter-wiki/Early-Access:-Hot-Reload.md

 We'd love [feedback](https://github.com/flutter/flutter/issues/new) on this new feature and UX.
 You can try hot reload now, if:

-* You are running Linux or MacOS and have an Android device.
+* You are running Linux or MacOS and are using an Android device for development.
-* You are running MacOS and have the iOS simulator installed.
+* You are running MacOS and are using the iOS simulator for development.
 * You are using the latest master branch of flutter.

 ## Using Atom